fcollingwood/LiberatingMarsCLI/README.md

 # LiberatingMarsCLI
 **We don't want to be forced into which Slicer we use.
 Let's change that.**

+This takes a v3 .ctb file (unencrypted) and outputs a v4 .ctb file (Encrypted.

 ### Usage:
 LiberatingMarsCLI(.exe) <Mandatory Arguments> [Optional Arguments]